facebook/flipper/docs/styling-components.md

 ## Colors

-The colors module contains all standard colors used by Sonar.
+The colors module contains all standard colors used by Flipper.
 All the available colors are defined in `src/ui/components/colors.js` with comments about suggested usage of them.
 And we strongly encourage to use them.